raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## DNS Session Signaling Opcode Registration

-IANA are directed to assign the value TBD (tentatively 6) for the Session Signaling Opcode in the DNS OpCodes Registry.
+IANA are directed to assign a value (tentatively 6) in the DNS Opcodes Registry for the Session Signaling Opcode.

 ## DNS Session Signaling RCODE Registration

-IANA are directed to assign the value TBD (tentatively 11) for the SSOPNOTIMP error code in the DNS RCODE Registry.
+IANA are directed to assign a value (tentatively 11) in the DNS RCODE Registry for the SSOPNOTIMP error code.

 ## DNS Session Signaling Type Codes Registry